akashacms/epub-guide/documents/3c-content-markup.html.md

 ## Markdown files

-Files are to be named `example.html.md` with the `.html.md` part of the file name indicating it is a Markdown file.
+Files are named `example.html.md` with the `.html.md` part of the file name indicating it is a Markdown file.
+Other file-types have other extensions like the `.html.ejs` files in the next section.

 Markdown is a content markup language for plain text files.
 The formatting syntax is designed to be easily written, with enough capability for routine text documents, and can be used in any plain text editor.
 All the content in this guide is written using Markdown.